KitB1t/SFX-lib/README.md

-//Copyright free colection of sfx n music, that i mainly using in my work
+Copyright free colection of sfx n music, that i mainly using in my work